New Orleans Museum of Art: Museum

 The New Orleans Museum of Art (NOMA) was initially funded through a charitable grant by local philanthropist and art collector Isaac Delgado.
 The museum building itself was partly designed by the former chief engineer of New Orleans Benjamin Morgan Harrod.

-At the age of 71 Isaac Delgado, a wealthy sugar broker, wrote to the City Park Board about his intention to build an art museum in New Orleans.
+At the age of 71 Delgado, a wealthy sugar broker, wrote to the City Park Board about his intention to build an art museum in New Orleans.
 "I have been led to believe that you would willingly donate in the park the site for a building I propose erecting to be known as the 'Isaac Delgado Museum of Art'.
 My desire is to give to the citizens of New Orleans a fire proof building where works of art may be collected through gifts or loans and where exhibits can be held from time to time by the Art Association of New Orleans".
 The board approved his request and designated the circle, at the end of what would become Lelong Avenue, for the museum.
 On December 11, 1911, the Isaac Delgado Museum of Art opened its doors.
-Isaac Delgado did not attend the opening due to medical issues; he died soon after on January 4, 1912.
-This legacy lives on in City Park today and into the future.
+Delgado did not attend the opening due to medical issues; he died soon after on January 4, 1912.

 In 1970/1971, the Edward Wisner Foundation funded the Wisner Education Wing, which is a three level addition to NOMA's left side.
 1993 brought the opening of the $23 million expansion and renovation project to NOMA.
 The scale of the expansion and renovation, combined with amplified art acquisitions, positioned NOMA into the top 25 percent of the nation's largest and most important fine art museums.
 Today, the art museum is rated among the best art institutions in the country, having presented many unique and rare exhibits.

 NOMA includes the Sydney and Walda Besthoff Sculpture Garden, an 11.5 acre landscaped area behind the main building.
 The gated garden features over 90 modern and contemporary sculptures set among live oaks, pines, magnolias, camellias, lagoons, several bridges, and a walking trail.

 The museum also includes the NOMA Museum Shop, an auditorium for film screenings, artist talks, panels and presentations, and Café NOMA, a restaurant by Ralph Brennan.

 Although City Park suffered extensive damage from Hurricane Katrina, the museum is elevated and located on relatively high ground.
 As such, flooding was restricted to the basement, and most of the museum's permanent collection was not affected by the storm.